djcp/ruby-wordpress-api/README.md

     WORDPRESS_HOST=myhostedwordpresssite.net
+    WORDPRESS_PORT=80
+    WORDPRESS_USE_SSL=false
     WORDPRESS_USERNAME=yourwordpressuser@wordpress.com
     WORDPRESS_PASSWORD=yourwordpresspassword

 or use the sample-dot-env file as a base. .env will not be committed.
 When RSpec runs it will set the environment variables for you.
+If you use a port other than 80, specify it with `WORDPRESS_PORT` and use `WORDPRESS_USE_SSL=true` for HTTPS servers.
+Be sure to set the port to 443 for standard HTTPS servers.

 If you'd like to run the tests to test a server with plain HTTP authentication, use these environment vars: